MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 > To use PowerShell only, see [Use a DLP policy with the scanner - PowerShell only](#use-powershell-to-configure-a-dlp-policy-with-the-scanner).
 >

-**To use a DLP policy with the scanner in the Purview compliance portal**:
+**To use a DLP policy with the scanner in the Microsoft Purview compliance portal**:

-1. In the Purview compliance portal, navigate to the **Content scan jobs** tab and select a specific content scan job.
+1. In the Microsoft Purview compliance portal, navigate to the **Content scan jobs** tab and select a specific content scan job.
 For more information, see [Create a content scan job](#create-a-content-scan-job).

 1. Under **Enable DLP policy rules**, set the radio button to **On**.